 Under Page Options, you can add a page number to the bottom of each contact sheet if you have several.
 Photo Info offers a series of presets of information like filename, date, or caption.
 You can choose Sequence to number every image.

 If you are using Text, you can select the font size.
 Make sure that the text size is compatible with the size of each image in the Lightroom contact sheet.
 The thumbnail will adjust according to the scale of the text.
 You don’t want to end up with long captions and tiny images!

 Step 5: Print or Convert Your Contact Sheet

-To save your contact sheet as a JPEG file, follow the same steps.
+Follow the same steps to save your contact sheet as a JPEG file.
 Choose JPEG File instead of Printer in the Print Job panel.

-This is an app that can compress PDF documents or convert all sorts of files to a PDF.
-You upload the file and the program will convert it for you.
-It’s easy to use and it is free.
+This app can compress PDF documents or convert all sorts of files to PDFs.
+You upload the file, and the program will convert it for you.
+It’s easy to use, and it is free.

-If you have not utilized the Print module in Lightroom before, spend some time playing around with it.
+If you have not previously utilized the Print module in Adobe Lightroom, spend some time playing around with it.
 Try the print templates or customize your own.

 It’s an excellent way to create a PDF of your latest work to show a prospective photo buyer.
 Or you can use it to check how your images will read in print.
 That is before you undertake the expense of making large prints.
 For more great Lightroom tips, check our articles on how to make and save a preset in Lightroom or reduce noise in your images!